ZEOREACTOR

 Typical photovoltaic panels convert approximately 20–21% of incoming solar radiation directly into electricity.
 In the proposed system, solar energy is first collected as heat and stored in a thermochemical adsorption process.
 The stored thermal energy can then be converted into electricity using different technologies depending on the configuration of the system.

-Current design estimates indicate a thermal-to-electric conversion efficiency of about 5% using thermoelectric generators (TEG) and approximately 9% using a small Stirling engine operating in the same temperature range.
-When configured in a cascade architecture — where a Stirling engine converts the primary heat and thermoelectric generators recover part of the residual heat — the system can reach an effective combined electrical conversion efficiency of around 10% under the modeled operating conditions.
+Current design estimates indicate a thermal-to-electric conversion efficiency of about 4-5% using thermoelectric generators (TEG) and approximately 12%-18% using a small Stirling engine operating in the same temperature range.

 Although conventional photovoltaic panels achieve higher direct electrical conversion efficiency, the proposed system is designed to maximize total useful energy utilization.
 In addition to producing electricity, the architecture allows the recovery and use of residual thermal energy while simultaneously providing integrated energy storage through the thermochemical cycle.
 This enables nighttime power generation and improved overall solar energy utilization across the full daily cycle.